MrGarage/MrGarage/README.md

 ### About Me

-I am currently a student at Rutgers University, completing my Bachelors Degree in Computer Engineering in May of 2023.
-I am going to be starting my Masters Degre in Computer Engineering in September of 2023.
+I am currently a student at Rutgers University, completing my Masters Degree in Computer Engineering in May of 2024.
+I completed my Bachelors Degree in Computer Engineering in 2023.

 All of my projects, in both classes and outside of  classes can be seen on [my Github].